Claim Your $97 Roadmap →

 *Results vary by student and school.
 See FTC Disclosure below.

-Claim Your $97 Audit →
+Claim Your $97 Roadmap →

-What We’ll Cover on Your Audit Call:
+What We’ll Cover in Your Roadmap Session:

-• Merit + need-based strategy—what’s realistic for your student
+Merit + need-based strategy—what’s realistic for your student

-• Planning call — not a pitch
+• This is a planning call, not a pitch

-• Leave with clear next steps
+• You’ll leave with clear next steps

 • If we’re not a fit, I’ll tell you

-Claim Your $97 Audit →
+Claim Your $97 Roadmap →

 Licenses: CPA, Attorney

-Affiliations: AICPA, ABA, NCAG (past board president), HECA
+Affiliations: AICPA, ABA, NCAG, HECA

-Result: Emerson College came in $24,000 less than the “safe” plan.
+Result: Emerson came in $24,000 less than the “safe” plan.

-Sarah: She got in… then we closed the money gap
+Sarah: She got in — then we closed the money gap

 High-income families: Merit aid still shows up